siemens/fluffi/usage.md

 TRs / TGs / TEs will connect to the GM and wait until they are assigned a FuzzJob.
 This can be done in the Location page of the web application.
 Once a FuzzJob is assigned, they will connect to the LM in their location managing that FuzzJob.

-IMPORTANT: When managing agents manually, you need to disable the agent manager by setting it to `INACTIVE` in the `Options` dialog on the  `Systems` tab.
+IMPORTANT: When managing agents manually, you need to disable the agent manager by setting it to `INACTIVE` in the `Settings` button on the `Systems` tab.

 ### Automatically